vborets/GoogleCloudSkillsboost/Cloud Spanner - Database Fundamentals/Cloud Spanner - Database Fundamentals.md

 ## Cloud Spanner - Database Fundamentals

-### n this lab, you learn how to perform the following tasks:
+### In this lab, you learn how to perform the following tasks:

 Create an instance.
 Create a database.